 J. APPLICATION REVIEW AND APPROVAL.
-Applications will be reviewed to ascertain compliance with the requirements in a Match Solicitation on a rolling, first-come, first-serve basis, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
-Date and time of receipt of the complete Application (including all required documents) will be used to establish the order for consideration of Applications.
+Applications will be reviewed to ascertain compliance with the requirements in a Match Solicitation on the basis described in Section A, through the end of a Match Solicitation Period, or until the funds available for the Match Program have been exhausted.
+If review is done on a first-come, first-served basis, the date and time of receipt of the complete Application (including all required documents) will be used to establish the order for consideration of Applications.